S E T T L E W I T H Y I N | A Yin Yoga Practice

 R E S T O R A T I V E Y O G A

-The intention of Restorative Yoga is to offer support to the nervous system when experiencing dysregulation.
+The intention of Restorative Yoga is to offer support to the nervous system and its regulation.

 Each class has been thoughtfully prepared in advance with a series of 5 to 7 restorative postures that students will settle into for a time, transition from, and mindfully prepare to settle into for the next posture.
 The transition in between postures is slow, mindful, and just as important as the time spent once settled back in to the restorative spaces.